Zara UddinMarkham, ON

-South Asian Auntie’s Health Empowerment (SAAHE) is dedicated to empower middle-aged South Asian immigrant women to prioritize their health and wellbeing.
+South Asian Women's Health Association (SAWHA) is dedicated to empower middle-aged South Asian immigrant women to prioritize their health and wellbeing.
 They are planning to do this by kick-starting their fitness journeys and helping them re-evaluate their eating habits, while instigating change in their families too.
 They aim to provide them with mentorship, education, resources, and encouragement to achieve their healthy lifestyle goals.

 About this Project

 My project will involve and/or impact the following communities:

 United Nations Sustainable Development Goals

 When it comes to community impact projects, the UN has created 17 Sustainable Development Goals.
 These are the Sustainable Development Goals associated with my project.